 In an article published by Lower Extremity Review in 2016, foot specialists recommend focused foot muscle strengthening exercises for treating foot pain in overweight/obese individuals; this can greatly improve strength in both the forefoot and the muscles of the ankle, helping the individual regain balance and stability.

-Foot orthotics, customised according to the weight of the patient, would promote the optimal distribution of plantar pressures in the foot in addition to improving foot loading patterns.
+Foot supportive devices can help promote an optimal distribution of plantar pressures in the foot in addition to improving foot loading patterns.
 The added support to the feet would reduce gait alterations and enforce proper movements of the feet and the whole body.

 Copyright 2017 MASS4D® All rights reserved.